mysql/mysql-utilities/doc/man/mysqluserclone.rst

 .. option:: --source=<source>

-   Connection information for source server in the form:
+   Connection information for the source server in the format:
    <user>:<password>@<host>:<port>:<socket> where <password> is
    optional and either <port> or <socket> must be provided.

 .. option:: --verbose, -v

    Control how much information is displayed.
+This option can be used multiple times to increase the amount of information.
 For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --version

    Display version information and exit.

+.. _mysqluserclone-notes:

 NOTES
 -----

 The login user must have the appropriate permissions to create new users, access (read) the mysql database, and grant privileges.
-At a minimum, this requires the login user to have read on the mysql database, the **WITH GRANT OPTION** for all databases listed in the **GRANT** statements found, and the ability to create a user account.
+At a minimum, this requires the login user to have read privileges on the mysql database, the **GRANT OPTION** privilege for all databases listed in the **GRANT** statements found, and the ability to create a user account.

 EXAMPLES